vvswift/Bypass-Protection0x00/README.md

 2️⃣3️⃣ **Byte**

-    ZIP-bomb generator that creates ultra-compressed archives which expand into huge file sets to exhaust disk space, memory, or CPU resources.
+    ZIP-bomb generator that creates ultra compressed archives which expand into huge file sets to exhaust disk space, memory, or CPU resources.

 2️⃣4️⃣ **Cryptolib**